MicrosoftDocs/azure-ai-docs/articles/machine-learning/includes/machine-learning-online-endpoint-troubleshooting.md

 ### Online endpoint creation fails with a V1LegacyMode == true message

 You can configure the Azure Machine Learning workspace for `v1_legacy_mode`, which disables v2 APIs.
-Managed online endpoints are a feature of the v2 API platform, and won't work if `v1_legacy_mode` is enabled for the workspace.
+Managed online endpoints are a feature of the v2 API platform, and don't work if `v1_legacy_mode` is enabled for the workspace.

 To disable `v1_legacy_mode`, see [Network isolation with v2](../how-to-configure-network-isolation-with-v2.md).